straybiker/HA-load-balancer/README.md

 This load balancer uses 3 phases power and a maximum current of 16A.
 The current script also checks the battery state of a BMW.
 When forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.

-There are 2 verions of the scripts available, one with individual yaml files, one as a package.
-The version in the package is a simplified version without integration to BMW and  charger effiency.
+There are 2 versions of the scripts available, one with individual YAML files, one as a package.
+The version in the package is a simplified version without integration to BMW and charger efficiency.

 ## Prerequisites
-- Home Assistant HACS Alfen Wallbox integration: https://github.com/leeyuentuen/alfen_wallbox .
+- Home Assistant HACS Alfen Wallbox integration: [Alfen Wallbox Integration](https://github.com/leeyuentuen/alfen_wallbox).
 I assume active load balancing needs to be switched off on the Alfen charger to avoid conflicts.
 I don't have a license, so running this load balancer in combination with the one from Alfen is untested.
 Minimum version 2.9.4
 - Sensor: Current household power consumption.
 Since I don't have a digital meter yet, but this is a test to prepare for the digital meter.
 I use a Shelly Pro3EM to measure household power consumption.

 ## Installation